aivruu/aivruu/README.md

 # ~ Hello There 👋 ~

-⇨ My name is Benjamin.
-I'm programmer from 2 years and I make minecraft plugins and from time to time, some small programs when I bored.
-Also I'm a lover of Astronomy.
+| My name is Benjamin.
+I'm programmer since 3 years and I make minecraft plugins and from time to time, some small programs when I bored.
+Also, I'm a lover of Astronomy.

-⇨ _Knowledge at PaperSpigot/Spigot & BungeeCord platforms.
+| _Knowledge at PaperSpigot/Spigot & BungeeCord platforms.
 Beginner at Kotlin & Git._

 ![](https://api.mcbanners.com/banner/saved/OyPUqsPgPWFCLq.png)